-2 Definition extracted from Directive 2004/39/EC of the European Parliament and of the Council of 21 April 2004 on markets in financial instruments amending Council Directives 85/611/EEC and 93/6/EEC and Directive 2000/12/EC of the European Parliament and of the Council and repealing Council Directive 93/22/EEC
+2 Definition extracted from Directive 2004/39/EC of 21 April 2004 on markets in financial instruments amending Council Directives 85/611/EEC and 93/6/EEC and Directive 2000/12/EC repealing Council Directive 93/22/EEC; for a better comprehension we have substituted the expression of "Investment Firm" by "Investment Service Provider (ISP)", both expressions have the same meaning in France.

-Compliance officer3: Pursuant to Article 2.4.15, the head of compliance (hereafter "compliance officer") of an authorised provider is responsible for ensuring that it and its agents respect the rules of conduct applicable to investment services and assimilated or related services, as listed in Article 2.1.1.
-In addition, the compliance officer verifies that these rules are also respected by individuals acting under the authority or on behalf of the authorised provider in providing the services listed in Article 2.1.1.
-Such individuals are hereafter called "staff".
+Compliance officer3: Pursuant to Article 321-26, the head of compliance (hereafter "compliance officer") of an authorised provider is responsible for ensuring that it and its agents respect the rules of conduct applicable to investment services and other services listed in Article 311-14.
+In addition, the compliance officer verifies that these rules are also respected by individuals acting under the authority or on behalf of the authorised provider in providing the services listed in Article 311-1.

+Such individuals are hereafter called "staff.